+All waste paper is either donated or sold out to the scrap dealer.
 E-waste is also sent out to be recycled.
-The waste generated from the computer systems was handed over to Eco-Reco, an organization that directly recycles e-waste.
+The waste generated from the computer systems is handed over to Threco, an organization that directly recycles e-waste.
 Students organize e-waste collection drives in the campus as well as outside, in the schools, community, buildings, etc. They bring all the collected waste to the designated place in the college, before it is given away to the company van.

+Another drive is the Plastic Collection Drive.
+The faculty and students segregate plastic waste in college and home and collect it to be given for recycling.
-Thus, the recyclable waste and e-waste generated from the college is indirectly recycled and not directly dumped in landfills.

-The students often have discussions about Reduce, Reuse and Recycle when they go out for internships and create teaching and instructional material for their lessons.Students also have discussions and talk about how to reuse the paper that they use, for eg. Tickets for trains and buses.
-The Eco Club of the college organizes events to this effect.
+Thus, the recyclable plastic waste and e-waste generated from the college and homes are sent for recycling and not directly dumped in landfills.
+The students often have discussions about Reduce, Reuse and Recycle when they go out for internships and create teaching and instructional material for their lessons.
+The students do cleaning of premises and also the areas adjoining the college.

+File Description Documents

+Documentary evidence in support of the claim View File

+Any other relevant information View File

+7.1.3 - Institution waste management practices include Segregation of waste E-waste management Vermi-compost Bio gas plants Sewage Treatment Plant

+File Description Documents

+Documentary evidence in support of each selected response View File

+Geo-tagged photographs View File

+Income Expenditure statement highlighting the specific components View File

+Any other relevant information View File

+7.1.4 - Institution has water management and conservation initiatives in the form of 1.
+Rain water harvesting 2.
+Waste water recycling 3.
+Reservoirs/tanks/ bore wells 4.
+Economical usage/ reduced wastage

+Two of the above

-File Description Documents Documentary evidence in support of the claim View File Any other relevant information View File 7.1.3 - Institution waste manager include Segregation of waste E-w management Vermi-compost Bio Sewage Treatment Plant vaste
+File Description Documents Income Expenditure statement highlighting the specific components View File Documentary evidence in support of the claim View File Geo-tagged photographs View File Any other relevant information No File Uploaded

-File Description Documents Documentary evidence in support of each selected response View File Geo-tagged photographs View File Income Expenditure statement highlighting the specific components View File Any other relevant information View File 7.1.4 - Institution has water man conservation initiatives in the fo 8 rm of 1.
-Rain • recycling 3. conservation initiatives in the for water harvesting 2.
-Waste water Reservoirs/tanks/ bore wells 4.
-H usage/ reduced wastage rm of 1.
-Rain • recycling 3.
-Economical conservation initiatives in the for water harvesting 2.
-Waste water Reservoirs/tanks/ bore wells 4.
-H usage/ reduced wastage File Description Income Expenditure statement highlighting the specific The function of the function o conservation initiatives in the for water harvesting 2.
-Waste water Reservoirs/tanks/ bore wells 4.
-H usage/ reduced wastageFile DescriptionIncome Expenditure statement highlighting the specific componentsDocumentary evidence in support rm of 1.
-Rain recycling 3.
-Documents View File